FlexiGroBots-H2020/Data-Space/Readme.md

 -
 -  [IDS connectors](https://international-data-spaces-association.github.io/DataspaceConnector/) have been used to develop the A and B connectors.
 This connector sends data to a device or database in a certified and trusted environment.
 Thus, the data providers always have control over their data.

-- Un Dynamic Attribute Provisioning Service" [DAP](https://github.com/International-Data-Spaces-Association/IDS-G/blob/main/Components/IdentityProvider/DAPS/README.md)  DAPS aims to verify and secure a set of attributes of organizations and connectors.
+- "Dynamic Attribute Provisioning Service" [DAPS](https://github.com/International-Data-Spaces-Association/IDS-G/blob/main/Components/IdentityProvider/DAPS/README.md) aims to verify and secure a set of attributes of organizations and connectors.
 In this way, third parties need only rely on the DAPS assertions.
 This DAPS system uses Omejdn instances to perform the confirmations and store the certificates.

-- Un [broker](https://github.com/International-Data-Spaces-Association/metadata-broker-open-core)The IDS Metadata Broker is one of the modules still under development and intends to help IDSA members implement custom broker solutions.
+- The IDS Metadata [Broker](https://github.com/International-Data-Spaces-Association/metadata-broker-open-core) is one of the modules still under development and intends to help IDSA members implement custom broker solutions.

 ## Starting the architecture